La Onda: Politics: Single-party government

 After the Mexican Revolution, the Mexican government worked for a time to legitimize the acts of the new Constitution and to settle the country into stabilized governance.
 For a time, Mexico boasted "high levels of popular participation, featured a wide array of opposing political parties, and observed peaceful transfers of power from one administration to the next".
 But an authoritarian government eventually emerged.
 "The combination of favorable international circumstances and internal conditions enabled the governing party to become a monopoly party of government during the three decades after 1940".
 Presidents like Álvaro Obregón, Plutarco Elías Calles, and Lázaro Cárdenas wanted to perpetuate the teachings of the Revolution and solidify revolutionary ideals into Mexican society.
-But after the Mexican Revolution the government not only wanted to solidify the Revolution's ideals, it also wanted to improve the government and elevate the status of Mexico to a modern, First World power.
-In the 1940s they began "to industrialize the country, by means of an import-substitution policy...displacing the traditional center of gravity, which had been the countryside, to the cities".
-This shift, and their focus on the middle-class family eventually led to the first phase of La Onda, in which the children and grandchildren of the Revolutionaries began to challenge authority and individualizing and expressing themselves through rock and roll music and foreign fashion trends.
+But after the Mexican Revolution, the government not only wanted to solidify the Revolution's ideals, it also wanted to improve the government and elevate the status of Mexico to a modern, First World power.
+In the 1940s, they began "to industrialize the country, using an import-substitution policy...displacing the traditional center of gravity, which had been the countryside, to the cities".
+This shift, and their focus on the middle-class family, eventually led to the first phase of La Onda, in which the children and grandchildren of the Revolutionaries began to challenge authority and individualizing and express themselves through rock and roll music and foreign fashion trends.

 By the 1960s, the import-substitution model was no longer working.
-The enthusiasm with which the Mexican government had fostering towards economic growth and political stability was slowly stifling the Mexican people.
+The enthusiasm with which the Mexican government had fostered towards economic growth and political stability was slowly stifling the Mexican people.
 In the 1950s, Northern Mexico witnessed "a vigorous mobilization of peasant groups that invaded lands under the direction of organizations with relatively radical ideologies, outside the official structures".
 By the late 1960s, "the monopoly party had deepened its control over the political processes and took credit for the economic expansion that resulted".
-Now it was not only Mexico's middle-class youth that were rebelling against the authoritarian government.
-The working-class was rebelling also, against the old industrial institutions and to fighting for better pay and protection from the companies and the government.
+Now, it was not only Mexico's middle-class youth who were rebelling against the authoritarian government.
+The working class was rebelling also, against the old industrial institutions and fighting for better pay and protection from the companies and the government.